Help and support at court

-The courts team also offer a telephone listening service which provides ongoing short term support to families, from police custody suites, through to courts, and during a prison sentence.
+Our free telephone helpline provides ongoing short term support to families, from police custody suites, through to courts, and during a prison sentence.
 This can help to alleviate worries and anxiety, at a time when family members are trying to cope with their changing circumstances.

 The Nepacs Support at Court project is funded by the Esmée Fairbairn Foundation.

 Helpful information for defendants, their families or friends

 Prison Reform Trust (PRT) has produced an information sheet aimed at women who think they may be going to prison.
 It includes a checklist of practical steps they can take to prepare themselves, such as making sure they have a list of family contact details, as well as explaining what they can expect to happen in the first couple of days.
 The idea came from women in contact with PRT’s advice and information service who said they would have liked this kind of information before they went to prison.
 It includes tips from women who have been through the experience themselves.
 Visit the Prison Reform Trust website HERE.

 Safeguarding Children when Sentencing Mothers: Film and Briefing Paper

 This briefing paper is designed to help parents who are awaiting a sentencing hearing in a criminal court.
 It will help you, if you are a parent, to make sure that the judge or magistrate thinks about the effects on your children of any sentence that the court considers.

 If you are a primary carer preparing for a sentencing hearing you may want to show this to your legal representative.